-Empowering refugee and migrant children &
+RMCC empowers refugee and migrant children

 and youth to create their own opportunities

-Our programs have 4 target focuses, education, social identity, life skills, and mental health and wellbeing.
-These target areas create opportunities through tackling the unique barriers faced by vulnerable refugee and migrant children and prioritise wellbeing, so that a sense of agency, value and identity can be developed within the broader Australian community.
+The RMCC journey started back in 2012 with a homework club and has evolved to us assisting over 553 kids across multiple programs, and by 2020 our goal is to reach over 2000 kids.
+Our programs have 4 target focus areas: education, identity and belonging, life skills, and mental health and wellbeing.
+These target areas create confidence, increase independence, and prioritise wellbeing, so that a sense of agency, value and identity can be developed within the broader Australian community.

 We’re a different kind of charity, functioning outside of the status quo and value being fluid with the changing world around us.
 We love what we do – and we do it differently by not providing one solution for every child and bringing together the important elements of a child’s life to work together: family, school and the community.
 We see each kid as unique and that means their potential is tapped into uniquely too.